 Christmas Markets in Europe

 Hotel Hannong is just 100 m from the Tramway Central Station, Place de l’Homme de Fer.
 Strasbourg Train Station is a 9-minute walk from the property.

-They Speak English, French and more.
+They speak English, French and more.

+Christmas Markets in Europe